-Assault on a police officer in Connecticut is a Class C felony, which is a serious crime.
+Assaulting a police officer is a Class C felony, which is a serious crime.
 You could face significant jail time as well as hefty fines if convicted.

 For these reasons, if you face this charge, it is in your best interest to contact a criminal defense lawyer as soon as possible.
 A criminal defense attorney can try to fight this charge on your behalf.
 A criminal defense lawyer can try to establish a defense for your situation.